 The film tells of Michael Brace (Christopher Walken) and Lillian Reynolds (Louise Fletcher) as the double act behind a successful scientific breakthrough.
 Through the use of a headpiece with headphones wired to some machinery with multicoloured wires looking as crazy as a plate of spaghetti, they can experience another person’s experiences and feelings.
 Richard Harris in Juggernaut (1974) would be freaked out by the number of multicoloured wires,

-This nattily filmsplained as we watch this experienced through Brace who is seen hooked up to said machine as the opening credits stop.
+This is nattily filmsplained as we watch this experience through Brace who is seen hooked up to said machine as the opening credits stop.
 We watch his colleague, Gordy (Jordan Christopher) – through fish eye special effects – as he orders the most bizarre meal ever after entering a kitchen.

-This a meal which Meg Ryan / Jack Nicholson would baulk at as their role in When Harry Met Sally (1989) / Five Easy Pieces (1970).
+This is a meal which Meg Ryan / Jack Nicholson would baulk at in their role in When Harry Met Sally (1989) / Five Easy Pieces (1970).
 Brace reciting his order which he’s vicariously tasted to the letter.
-This project, a fantastic but chilling premise.
+This project, is a fantastic but chilling premise.

 Brace’s estranged wife Karen (Natalie Wood), is also working on the team as a designer.
 We meet her as the celebrations for this discovery are underway.
 It’s awkward as hell when the pair meet at this function, as the pair is in the process of breaking up.

 Meanwhile, nasty Alex Terson (Cliff Robertson) wants to sell their project to the military, this upsets Lilian.
 Lillian smokes heavily and has a hinted medical problem (but she treats this with medication).